WTIV: History

-WTIV today

 Following the sale of WTIV to Forever Broadcasting, operations were moved from the station's historic WTIV Building at 150 West Central Avenue in downtown Titusville, to the Downtown Mall in Meadville, Pennsylvania.

-WTIV is today one of three radio stations operating as The Allegheny News Talk Sports Network, also owned by Forever Broadcasting.

-WTIV and the three other stations operate most of the time as a "trimulcast", or programming simultaneously rebroadcast over three radio stations (until December 2009, WOYL in Oil City had also been a part of this network, in effect making it a quadcast; WOYL permanently ceased operations in July 2010).
-However, WTIV and its Meadville AM affiliate, WMGW, break away from WFRA for a live local morning show containing program matter exclusive to Crawford County.
-After the morning show ends, the trimulcast resumes.
+Until 2023, WTIV was one of three radio stations operating as The Allegheny News Talk Sports Network.
+The stations operated most of the time as a "trimulcast", or programming simultaneously rebroadcast over three radio stations (until December 2009, WOYL in Oil City had also been a part of this network, in effect making it a quadcast; WOYL permanently ceased operations in July 2010).
+However, WTIV and its Meadville AM affiliate, WMGW, broke away from WFRA for a live local morning show containing program matter exclusive to Crawford County.
+After the morning show ended, the trimulcast resumed.

-The morning show, along with all programming, administration, and sales functions, originate out of the Meadville office.
+The morning show, along with all programming, administration, and sales functions, originated out of the Meadville office.
 The morning show was hosted by Keith Allen (Amolsch) Austin, program director for the network until his death in 2014.

-Pending sale to Seven Mountains Media

-It was announced on October 12, 2022, that Forever Media is selling 34 stations, including WTIV and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.3 million, pending FCC approval.
+It was announced on October 12, 2022, that Forever Media was selling 34 stations, including WTIV and the entire Meadville/Franklin cluster, to State College-based Seven Mountains Media for $17.375 million, pending FCC approval.
+The sale was consummated on January 1, 2023.

+On October 16, 2023, WTIV changed its format from news/talk/sports to a simulcast of classic hits-formatted WHMJ (99.3 FM), branded as "WUZZ Radio".